 The first of the books I highlighted as those I wanted to look out for in 2020 is this debut written in English by a German born author with Polish heritage.
 It is an impressively written tale of the relationship between two young men set in Poland during the late 70’s/early 80’s at a time of great unrest.

 The pair meet at a summer work camp picking beetroots and the development of this blossoming connection is handled very effectively.
-Behind much of this lies another book, “Giovanni’s Room” by black American author James Baldwin, a suppressed text which main character and narrator Ludwik glues between the covers of another book becoming the link which forges he and Janusz closer together.
+Behind much of this lies another book, “Giovanni’s Room” by black American author James Baldwin, a suppressed text which main character and narrator Ludwik glues between the covers of another publication becoming the link which forges he and Janusz closer together.
 (Incidentally in a recent Guardian interview with Sara Collins of Costa winning “Confessions Of Frannie Langton” fame she praises Baldwin’s work as her choice for most under-rated novel calling it a “perfect love story.”
 I’ve been thinking for a time that I should re-read this and this book has further convinced me that I should do so.)
 In the novel Ludwik is researching the author for his doctorate and in fact just a couple of years after this novel was set I was doing the same for my degree dissertation.
 Ludwik faces the additional difficulties of a system where who you know is important in his quest to get his academic work off the ground.

 The relationship is threatened by the atmosphere in Poland and the political differences between the two men.
 The whole narrative is directed towards Janusz as an explanation behind the actions and feelings Ludwik had at the time which he could not express to him face to face.
 The difficulties of dealing with same sex attraction at different times and places appears in many novels I have read but I feel that these stories need telling and retelling and this literary work is a very welcome addition to this.